 Outside there was a small garden and patio that had some tables and chairs to sit at as well as a couple of unique sculptures of Charlie Brown and Linus.
 The Charlie Brown statue was of him being constructed, and the Linus figure was a working crossword with hints.

 All in all, I spent about an hour or so at the museum, and I imagine you can easily all day here if you are a fan.
 I didn’t know what to expect and thought the 10 dollar price was steep, but after going, I feel like it is a great experience for a fan or for anyone who likes the culture these comics have created.
-I fall into the later camp but really loved learning more about this iconic man and his awesome cartoons.
+I fall into the latter camp but loved learning more about this iconic man and his awesome cartoons.
 Let me know what you think in the comments and check out this video I made exploring the Peanuts history in the area.